 4. Achievements at regional level during 2022 (operational plan, regional initiatives, and projects)

-4.1 The implementation of the Regional Initiatives and the execution of programmes, projects, and activities are carried out in the field under the leadership of regional and area offices.
-The main results achieved are regularly reported to the Telecommunication Development Advisory Group (TDAG) and the Council.
+4.1 The implementation of regional initiatives and the execution of programmes, projects, and activities in the field take place under the leadership of regional and area offices.
+The results achieved are regularly reported to the Telecommunication Development Advisory Group (TDAG) and the Council.

 4.2 Following the disruptions in the convening of ITU world conferences in 2020 and 2021 due to the COVID-19 pandemic, ITU in 2022 convened an unprecedented three world conferences in 2022: the World Telecommunication Standardization Assembly 2020 (WTSA-20) in Geneva in March, the World Telecommunication Development Conference 2022 (WTDC-22) in Kigali in June, and the ITU Plenipotentiary Conference 2022 (PP-22) in Bucharest in September.